 Read the interview with Pavan Nagori, Director of Digital Client Access from Barclays, United Kingdom on implementing innovation in banking

 The digital revolution is reshaping banking on all fronts – banks are adapting as best they can in order to maintain a competitive edge.
-Recently, we asked Pavan Nagori from Barclays, one of the speakers at our BankInno conference in Barcelona, taking place in March 9th-10th, 2016, about the process of implementing banking innovation in the last decade, as well as the current state of things.
+Recently, we asked Pavan Nagori from Barclays, one of the speakers at our BankInno conference in Barcelona, taking place on 23 - 24 March 2017, about the process of implementing banking innovation in the last decade, as well as the current state of things.

 1. How would you describe the beginnings of the digital/electronic revolution in the banking field?